Malin Bridge: The Great Sheffield Flood

 In 1864 Malin Bridge was devastated by the Great Sheffield Flood with 102 people killed and 20 houses destroyed in the area.
 Whole families were wiped out with eleven people killed at the Stag Inn including eight members of the Armitage family as the inn was swept away.
 Seven members of the Bisby family were killed as the Cleakum Inn was inundated and swept away.
 The stone-built bridge was also carried off by the raging torrent and many of the industrial workshops were destroyed.
-Samuel Harrison wrote: “The populous village of Malin Bridge experienced the full fury of the flood, and suffered to an extent which is truly appalling…A bombardment with the newest and most powerful artillery could hardly have proved so destructive, and could not possibly have been nearly so fatal to human life.”
+Samuel Harrison wrote: "The populous village of Malin Bridge experienced the full fury of the flood, and suffered to an extent which is truly appalling...A bombardment with the newest and most powerful artillery could hardly have proved so destructive, and could not possibly have been nearly so fatal to human life."

 Malin Bridge expanded with the building of Victorian terraced housing; it became a terminus for the Sheffield Tramway with a route from the city centre commencing on 19 May 1908.
 Buses could be then caught at Malin Bridge for travellers continuing to Bradfield or Stannington.
 At that time Malin Bridge was a busy shopping area and increasing traffic meant that the original narrow bridge over the Loxley to Stannington was replaced by a wider and stronger structure.
 The tram route from the city centre was taken over by buses in 1952, but reinstated in 1995.

 Present day structures and developments

 Present-day Malin Bridge is centred on a busy road junction which consists of a one-way traffic loop with various roads leading off.
-The A6101 (Rivelin Valley Road) leads off to the SW and after three miles connects to the A57 road which goes to Manchester.
+The A6101 (Rivelin Valley Road) leads off to the south-west and after three miles connects to the A57 road which goes to Manchester.
 Other B class roads leave Malin Bridge for the suburbs of Stannington, Loxley and beyond.
 There are many small shops around the one-way system; the largest retail outlet in the area is Towsure, a sizeable outdoor equipment warehouse on Holme Lane.
 The Rivelin Valley fire station stands 200 yards along the Rivelin Valley Road.
 In June 2021, the German international discount supermarket chain Lidl opened a branch in Malin Bridge at the bottom of Stannington Road on the site of the old Rivelin Motor Company.
 The new store, which created around 40 new jobs was given the go ahead despite objections from some residents who said it would create traffic chaos in the area.